garykac/woven/docs/rules.md

 When your physical form is destroyed:

 * You are sent to the Astral Plane
-* You discard your entire TAPESTRY and draw a new Tapestry Card to start a new one
-* You recover all mana back into your MANA POOL
-	* This means you lose all TENDRILs and CHARGEs
+* You lose all TENDRILs and CHARGEs.
+Place them in your SPENT MANA pool.

 So you're not exactly dead.
 Not really.